hausra5/Collection-of-Projects/README.md

 * Building a Spam Filter
     * Writing from scratch a Naive Bayes Classifier to build an e-mail spam filter.

-## Machine Learning and Kaggle Projects
+## Machine Learning
 * Bike Rentals
     * Train multiple different models to accurately make predictions on how many bikes will be rented in one day in Washington, DC.
 * Handwritten Digits
     * Train a neural network model to accurately predict handwritten digits.
-* Kaggle Titanic
-    * Implementing feature selection and engineering, train and tune multiple models through grid searches on the Kaggle Titanic Dataset.
 * Predicting Car Prices
     * Train and tune multiple KNN models to accurately predict car prices.
 * Predict House Sales
     * Using the Ames, Iowa dataset, created a pipeline to help a Linear Regression model produce accurate house predictions.

+## Kaggle Competitions
+* Kaggle Titanic
+    * Implementing feature selection and engineering, train and tune multiple models through grid searches on the Kaggle Titanic Dataset.
 * Kaggle Predict Future Sales
     * This is a very complex time series dataset with 3 million rows, all in Russian, where using data cleaning, feature engineering, and model tuning, I trained multiple Machine Learning models to achieve a RMSE score of 1.47 on the official Kaggle Holdout set.